 The Office of International Programs (oIP) is committed to fostering faculty development opportunities with a global emphasis.
-Consequently, the oIP would like to encourage all full-time faculty members to take advantage of an exciting faculty development opportunity: teaching a short-term course abroad.
-The oIP will also provide help to faculty interested in developing group programs with an international dimension.
+Consequently, the oIP encourages all full-time faculty members to take advantage of an exciting faculty development opportunity: teaching a short-term course abroad.

-The oIP is responsible for administering all credit-bearing programs involving student travel and removes much of the burden associated with development and coordination by following an established timeline.
-The oIP staff supports faculty in planning programs, including assistance with student recruitment, lodging and transportation, excursions, and budget development.
-Generally, courses run from three to seven weeks over the summer and offer three to nine credit hours.
+Generally, courses run from three to eight weeks over the summer and offer three to nine credit hours.
 Course approval must be routed through regular unit and college channels.
-Recently JMU has provided successful summer study abroad opportunities in Argentina, Austria, Belgium, Cameroon, Canada, China, Costa Rica, France, Germany, Ghana, Greece, Ireland, Italy, Kenya, Malta, Russia, Scotland, Turkey, and the U.K. Courses offered during the regular semester with a required trip over spring break or at the end of the semester have also been successful.
+Recently JMU has provided successful summer study abroad opportunities in Argentina, Austria, Canada, China, Costa Rica, France, Germany, Ghana, Greece, Ireland, Italy, Japan, Jordan, Kenya, Russia, Scotland, South Africa, Spain, Sweden, and the U.K. Courses offered during the regular semester with a required trip over spring break or at the end of the semester have also been successful.